-There has been emerging evidence that suggests eating at consistent daily times with similar intake throughout(Aqeel, 2020) or more intake preferentially early in the day may lead to better health outcomes.(Almoosawi, 2016; Pot, 2016; Patterson, 2017; Boege, 2020; Dashti, 2020; Zerón-Rugerio, 2020) This latter finding extends to those with diabetes.(Han, 2020) This is thought to be related to the various circadian rhythms in the body, the most prominent one being from the suprachiasmatic nucleus in the hypothalamus, with additional ones found in peripheral organs as well.(Chaix, 2019) This leads to various metabolic changes throughout the day, one example being decreased postprandial glucose and insulin levels in the morning relative to the evening, possibly due to improved insulin sensitivity in the morning.(Leung, 2020) Some studies also indicated a greater thermic effect of feeding (discussed in Lesson 1 of this course) as well as carbohydrate oxidation in the morning, with greater lipid oxidation in the evening.(Boege, 2020) The thermic effect of feedings findings may be spurious though due to other alterations in metabolism that change throughout the day.
+There has been emerging evidence that suggests eating at consistent daily times with similar intake throughout(Aqeel, 2020) or more intake preferentially early in the day may lead to better health outcomes.(Almoosawi, 2016; Pot, 2016; Patterson, 2017; Boege, 2020; Dashti, 2020; Zerón-Rugerio, 2020) This latter finding extends to those with diabetes.(Han, 2020) This is thought to be related to the various circadian rhythms in the body, the most prominent one being from the suprachiasmatic nucleus in the hypothalamus, with additional ones found in peripheral organs as well.(Chaix, 2019) This leads to various metabolic changes throughout the day, one example being decreased postprandial glucose and insulin levels in the morning relative to the evening, possibly due to improved insulin sensitivity in the morning.(Leung, 2020) There may also be greater carbohydrate oxidation in the morning and greater lipid oxidation in the evening.(Boege, 2020)

-However, there is not much strong evidence indicating a significant benefit to breakfast consumption, though it is possible that uncontrolled late night eating may mitigate benefits that would otherwise be seen in intervention trials(Gwin, 2018):
+There is not much strong evidence indicating a significant benefit to breakfast consumption, though it is possible that uncontrolled late night eating may mitigate benefits that would otherwise be seen in intervention trials(Gwin, 2018) Various reviews include:

 - A 2020 MA of 7 cohort studies did find that breakfast skipping was associated with a 22% increased risk of CVD and a 25% increased risk of all-cause mortality (“ACM”) relative to consuming breakfast regularly; however, the authors noted that breakfast skipping is associated with many different unhealthy dietary and lifestyle behaviors, and thus it is possible residual confounding variables account for the observed associations.(Chen, 2020)